2023 Most Popular Visual & Performing Arts Bachelor's Degree Schools in Connecticut

 Full Visual & Performing Arts at Yale University Report

-With a ranking of #8, Central Connecticut State University did quite well on this year’s most popular schools for visual and performing arts students working on their bachelor’s degree.
-CCSU is a moderately-sized public school located in the suburb of New Britain.
+Central Connecticut State University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
+It came in at #8 on the list.
+CCSU is a moderately-sized public school located in the large suburb of New Britain.

 About 69% of the students majoring in visual and performing arts at the school are women while 31% are male.

-Full Visual & Performing Arts at Central Connecticut State University Report
+Read full report on Visual & Performing Arts at Central Connecticut State University

-University of New Haven came in at #9 in this year’s edition of the Most Popular Visual & Performing Arts Bachelor’s Degree Schools in Connecticut ranking.
+University of New Haven landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
 University of New Haven is a moderately-sized private not-for-profit school located in the large suburb of West Haven.

 Of the 47 students majoring in visual and performing arts at University of New Haven, 62% are male and 38% are female.

-Explore all the Most Popular Visual & Performing Arts Colleges in the New England Area or other specific states within that region.
+Explore all the Most Popular Visual & Performing Arts Schools in the New England Area or other specific states within that region.

 Visual & Performing Arts Majors to Study